Steps to Preventing Car Crash Injuries In Florida

-- A shoulder harness be worn across the shoulder and chest with minimal, if any slack.
+- A shoulder harness is worn across the shoulder and chest with minimal if any slack.
 The shoulder harness should not be worn under the arm or behind the back.
 Wearing the harness the wrong way could cause serious internal injuries in a crash.

 - The lap belt should be adjusted so that it is snug and lies low across your hips after fastening.